 I suggest you skip the theatrics and go deeper.
 Actually take the time to soul-search and figure out real answers to those questions for yourself (more on this later).

-I find that going somewhere quiet and mediative really helps.
-This is my favourite “secret spot” to introspect and get clarity, by the way – the lovely Centennial Park in Sydney, a 10 minute walk from my home:
+I find that going somewhere quiet and meditative really helps.
+This is my favourite “secret spot” to introspect and get clarity, by the way – the lovely Centennial Park in Sydney, a 10-minute walk from my home:

 Perhaps it’s not so secret now, is it?